RagnarGrootKoerkamp/BAPCtools/docs/examples/submissions.yaml.md

 # `submissions.yaml`

-This file is located under `problem_name/submissions/submissions.yaml` The full specification can be found here [here](https://icpc.io/problem-package-format/spec/2025-09.html#example-submissions).
+This file is located under `problem_name/submissions/submissions.yaml` The full specification can be found [here](https://icpc.io/problem-package-format/spec/2025-09.html#example-submissions).

 ```yaml
 # define some metadata for a submission